kaousagara/SmartAnalysisPro-2/replit.md

 This is a comprehensive intelligence analysis system designed for threat detection and assessment.
 The application combines a modern React frontend with a Python Flask backend to provide real-time threat scoring, data ingestion, scenario management, and analytical capabilities.
 The system is built for intelligence professionals and features security-focused design with clearance levels and classification handling.

+## Recent Changes (July 17, 2025)

+- **Application Rebranding**: Changed application name from "Intelligence Analysis System" to "LAKANA ANALYSIS" throughout the interface and documentation
+- **Database Connection Fix**: Updated Flask database configuration to properly use DATABASE_URL for Gunicorn deployment
+- **Documentation**: Created GUNICORN_SETUP.md with deployment instructions for running the Flask app with Gunicorn

 ## Recent Changes

 ### Préparation Production Complète (July 16, 2025)